Frequently Asked Questions (FAQs)

 Q: What can I expect during a house call?

-A: I will arrive wearing a white lab coat (unless you request otherwise) and carrying a bag filled with all of the necessary medical equipment for the visit.
-Your child can continue playing/eating/napping/etc. for the first 10-15 minutes, while we speak about your child's condition and address any concerns you may have.
-When your child feels ready, I will perform an examination and any necessary testing.
-Your child can then resume normal activity while we discuss a care plan.
-I will call in medications to your pharmacy of choice, or give you a paper prescription to bring in.
+A: The doctor will arrive wearing a white lab coat (unless you request otherwise) and carrying a bag filled with all of the necessary medical equipment for the visit.
+First we will speak about your current condition and address any concerns you may have, then perform an examination and any necessary testing and procedures.
+We will come up with a care plan together, with medications being sent electronically to your pharmacy of choice.
 You will be expected to pay at the time of the visit.
 If you would like a superbill for reimbursement, it will be emailed to you after the visit.

 Q: Do you see children who are not vaccinated, or are on an alternate schedule?